-- Non-Exempt: While current New York State minimum wage is $9.70 per hour, Syracuse University is committed to offering its employees a fair wage.
+- Non-Exempt: While current New York State minimum wage is $10.40 per hour, Syracuse University is committed to offering its employees a fair wage.
 Non-student support employees must be paid according to the University’s Fair Wage Initiative.
-All benefits eligible staff must be paid a minimum of $12.85/hour, which will increase to $13.01 effective June 29, 2017.
+All benefits eligible staff must be paid a minimum of $13.01 per hour.
 Non-benefits eligible staff support employees positions at Syracuse University pay a minimum rate of $11.83 per hour.
 Effective June 28, 2018, all benefits eligible staff must be paid a minimum of $13.27 per hour.
 Non-benefits eligible staff support employees positions at Syracuse University pay a minimum rate of $12.07 per hour.

 Again, while these are the minimum rates, positions are reviewed so the minimum for a position can certainly be above these legal requirements.